-- Is the book fiction or nonfiction, biography, history, fantasy, poetry or science? - What structure was used to best tell the story? - Snap-shot (comparable to a photo album with each page a stand-alone) - Linear (a journey from one place to another) - Circular (the characters may change but the action ends where it began) - What is the problem being solved? (a character's problem, or what information is being presented and how?) - What is the beginning, middle and end of the story? - Is the location an important part of the story? - Is there a narrator and how does the narrator fit into the story? - Is the voice of the narrator in the first or third person? - Is the story told through dialogue? - Are there too many key characters in the story to remember? - Why are the characters people, animals, or objects? - Does the story take place in the past, present or future? - Is the season, month, week, day or time part of the story? - Is there too much text on each page for a children's picture book? - Does the text repeat information provided by the illustrations? - Does every page need text?
+- Is the book fiction or nonfiction, biography, history, fantasy, poetry or science? - What structure was used to best tell the story? - Snap-shot (comparable to a photo album with each page a stand-alone) - Linear (a journey from one place to another) - Circular (the characters may change but the action ends where it began) - What is the problem being solved? - What is the beginning, middle and end of the story? - When in the course of the story is the problem solved? - Is the location an important part of the story? - Is there a narrator and how does the narrator fit into the story? - Is the voice of the narrator in the first or third person?
+What effect does this choice have on the story? - Is the story told through dialogue? - Are all the key characters necessary to the story?
+Are there too many, too few? - Why are the characters people, animals, or objects? - Does the story take place in the past, present or future?
+Why? - Is the season, month, week, day or time part of the story? - Is the text edited so it contains only the words that are necessary? - Does the text repeat information provided by the illustrations? - Does every page need text?

-Analyzing the Illustrations in a Picture Book
+Discuss the Illustrations in a Picture Book